-One of the biggest factors when choosing a betting site for the first time, is the welcome bonus, free bet or sign-up offer being promoted.
+One of the biggest factors when choosing a betting site for the first time is the welcome bonus, free bet offers or sign-up offer being promoted.
 And whilst some sign-up offers may not be to your choosing, the following to welcome offers have proven to be popular among new players signing up.
 Moreover, a welcome offer can give you the insurance you need to bet more confidently your first time round!

 Betfair Current Offer

 Get a £20 Risk Free First Bet On the Betfair Exchange

 To claim this offer you must be a new player.
 The first Exchange bet you place within 7 days of registering your new Betfair account can risk up to £20.
 Your bet must settle in this period too.
 Betfair will then refund a losing bet within 72 hours of the bet being settled.

 Betdaq Current Offer